tomokawaguchi/google-api-books-app-/README.md

 # Google API Books Project
 This project was built in React JS with Google Books API.
-The app allows users to search books from the Google book library.
+The app allows users to search books from the Google books library.

 The project available at https://google-api-books.tomok.dev